atom/git-utils/README.md

 Get the number of commits between `fromCommit` and `toCommit`.

-`fromCommit` - The string commit SHA-1 to start the rev walk at
+`fromCommit` - The string commit SHA-1 to start the rev walk at.

-`toCommit` - The string commit SHA-1 to end the rev walk at
+`toCommit` - The string commit SHA-1 to end the rev walk at.

 Returns the number of commits between the two, always >= 0.